-"Select Board," elected by the citizenry, the Chief Executive Officers of the Town.
+"Board of Selectmen," elected by the citizenry, the Chief Executive Officers of the Town.

 "By-law," the Personnel Bylaw (Chapter 61 of the Town Code) adopted by the Town of Fairhaven, MA.

 "Grade" shall mean a group of positions sufficiently similar with respect to essential functions, authority, and responsibilities.